thiagobarbosa/github-issues-on-google-tasks/README.md

 Before using this app, make sure you have the following:

-- A GitHub token with access to the repository containing the issues you want to sync.
+- A GitHub token with access to the repository containing the Issues you want to sync.
 The token needs to have the roles `repo` and `user`
 - A Google account.

 ## Setup